docker-library/docs/influxdb/content.md

 -	`INFLUXDB_INIT_ORG_ID`: ID of the initial organization created by `setup`/`upgrade`
 -	`INFLUXDB_INIT_BUCKET_ID`: ID of the initial bucket created by `setup`/`upgrade`

-For example, if you wanted to grant write-access to a 1.x client on your initial bucket, you'd first create the file `$PWD/scripts/setup-v1.sh` with contents:
+For example, if you wanted to grant write-access to an InfluxDB 1.x client on your initial bucket, you'd first create the file `$PWD/scripts/setup-v1.sh` with contents:

 ```bash
 #!/bin/bash